 - 8 What do you think of our garden pathway ideas for fall?

 Prop Them Up

-These pumpkin lantern pieces are a great addition to your garden entryway.
+These pumpkin lantern pieces are a great addition to your garden entryway, in my opinion.
 Not only do they increase the curb appeal of your exterior, but they also improve security by lighting up every corner of your garden, hence deterring intruders.